Cannonball (Marvel Comics): New Mutants

-As a member of the New Mutants, Guthrie forms a close friendship with his teammate Sunspot and develops a brotherly affection for Rahne Sinclair, unaware for some time that she harbors romantic feelings for him.

-Guthrie, alongside Danielle Moonstar, serves as co-leader of the New Mutants and supervises teammates including Magik, Karma, Cypher, Magma, and Warlock.
-He leads the team through various adventures across time and space, from ancient Scotland to distant galaxies.
-During one of these adventures, he starts a romantic relationship with the mutant rock musician Lila Cheney.
+As a member of the New Mutants, Cannonball forms a close friendship with his teammate Sunspot and develops a brotherly affection for Rahne Sinclair, unaware for some time that she harbors romantic feelings for him.
+Cannonball, alongside Danielle Moonstar, serves as co-leader of the New Mutants, leading the team through various adventures across time and space.
+He later enters a romantic relationship with Lila Cheney.

-The Beyonder encounters the New Mutants and kills them, but they are resurrected soon after.
-This traumatic experience deeply unsettles the team, leading them to join the Hellions at Emma Frost's Massachusetts Academy, though they later reassess their decision.

 Wolfsbane, Warlock, Rictor, and Boom Boom are kidnapped from the grounds of the X-Mansion by Genoshan forces under Cameron Hodge.
 Warlock is killed by Hodge in an attempt to steal his powers.
-Guthrie joins the X-Men in a rescue mission that leads to the overthrow of Genosha's government, while Rahne remains behind to assist the victims of Genosha's regime.
+Cannonball joins the X-Men in a rescue mission that leads to the overthrow of Genosha's government, while Wolfsbane remains behind to assist the victims of Genosha's regime.

 X-Force

-Guthrie and the New Mutants leave the supervision of the X-Men.
-They join forces with Cable to form the hard-edged team X-Force, with Guthrie appointed as the team's second-in-command and field leader.
-During a confrontation with the Brotherhood of Mutants, Guthrie is impaled and killed but heals within minutes.
-Cable reveals that he is from a dystopian future ruled by Apocalypse and believes Cannonball to be an External, a rare type of mutant who is virtually immortal.
-Other Externals, including Saul and Gideon, come to believe that Guthrie is one of them.
-Around this time, it is also revealed that Guthrie's sister, Paige, possesses mutant powers.
+Cannonball and the New Mutants leave the supervision of the X-Men.
+They join forces with Cable to form the team X-Force, with Cannonball appointed as the team's second-in-command and field leader.
+During a confrontation with the Brotherhood of Mutants, Cannonball is impaled and killed, but heals within minutes.
+Cable believes Cannonball to be an External, a rare type of mutant who is virtually immortal.
+Other Externals, including Saul and Gideon, come to believe that Cannonball is one of them.

-Guthrie's tenure with X-Force is marked by significant challenges, as the team is viewed as "out of line" by the X-Men and is considered outright criminal by S.H.I.E.L.D., leading to a conflict with a S.H.I.E.L.D. team led by Nick Fury.
-Despite these tensions, Sam plays a crucial role in reconciling rivalries and assists the X-Men, particularly Forge and Wolfsbane, in defeating the Phalanx.

 X-Men

-Guthrie later rejoins the X-Men, initially with great enthusiasm but soon begins to question his abilities.
-He confronts these doubts during a battle against the Shi'ar Gladiator, where he fights the opponent to a standstill.

 Cover to X-Treme X-Men #24.